john-kheir/ovcdoc_public/Testing/StressTesting/setup.md

 The setup script needs to be run from the docker container hosted in the master virtual machine that got installed by the bootstrap script.

-Before connecting to the docker container, let's make sure `ssh-agent` is running, and that your SSH keys are added:
+From a well prepared computer, as documented [here](../../Sysadmin/preparing_for_indirect_access.md), before connecting to the docker container, let's make sure `ssh-agent` is running, and that your SSH keys are added:
 ```
 ssh-add -l
 ```

-If not:
+If not, when getting the error `Could not open a connection to your authentication agent.`:
 ```
 eval $(ssh-agent -s)
 ssh-add $HOME/.ssh/id_rsa